brunomsantiago/subsea_inpainting/readme.md

 ### 6.5 Final remarks

 From the four methods tests, overall, the FGVC had the best results.
-It has potential to evolve into a production ready method, but are not ready yet, both in quality and processing speed.
-It's worth noting that FGVC was the only video method tested, but there are others like Deep Video Inpainting ([paper](https://arxiv.org/abs/1905.02949), [code](https://github.com/mcahny/Deep-Video-Inpainting), [video](https://youtu.be/RtThGNTvkjY)) and Deep Flow-Guided Video Inpainting ([paper](https://arxiv.org/abs/1905.02884), [code](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting), [video](https://youtu.be/LIJPUsrwx5E)).
+It has potential to evolve into a production ready method, but it is not ready yet, neither in quality nor processing speed.
+It's worth noting that FGVC was the only video method tested.
+There are others like Deep Video Inpainting ([paper](https://arxiv.org/abs/1905.02949), [code](https://github.com/mcahny/Deep-Video-Inpainting), [video](https://youtu.be/RtThGNTvkjY)) and Deep Flow-Guided Video Inpainting ([paper](https://arxiv.org/abs/1905.02884), [code](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting), [video](https://youtu.be/LIJPUsrwx5E)).

-I am not sure if it is possible to get excellent quality (with temporal consistency) using a frame by frame method like Deepfill and Hifill, however their results seems to have much room for improvement.
+I am not sure it is possible to get excellent quality and temporal consistency by using a frame by frame method, like Deepfill and Hifill.
+However their results seems to have much room for improvement too.

-Regardless of the method, for broad application remove overlays from subsea inspection videos it will be necessary to have a full application.
+Regardless of the method, broad use of overlay removal from subsea inspection videos will only be achieved with a user friendly software.

 # 7. Downloads

-The links for relevant byproducts of this work are available at relevant sections of the text, however here is a recapitulation.
+The links for relevant steps of this work are available at relevant sections of the text, however here is a recapitulation.
  - **viajen visualiation library** - [Github](https://github.com/brunomsantiago/viajen)
  - **Subsea Inpainting Dataset** - [Kaggle](), [Google Drive](https://drive.google.com/file/d/1OaTLKxkgKlAXMD4PFeHu4YxVVR_nqrkL/view?usp=sharing) (334 MB)
  - **Subsea Inpainting Results - Static Images** - [Google Drive](https://drive.google.com/file/d/1jUv7pgKGsEN3_L5F_qsxe-QKISmY51p7/view?usp=sharing) (775 MB)